Cosplay Bow Tutorial – How I made my Violet Link bow from Four Swords Adventure.

 Hot glue works fast, but you may have problems getting as much of it as you want, all the way inside the hole before it cools and hardens.
 For these kinds of gluing jobs, I prefer construction glues – I’ve used all types for EVA foam, so there’s nothing in particular you have to watch out for there, you can get them at

-cascosuperfix113640any hardware store.
+any hardware store.
 The reason I prefer these, is the long neck, that helps you get glue all the way into the hole, and their long setting/drying time, making it a lot easier to get your handle sitting at the right angle.

 Another reason I like these glues, is that you can remove excess glue with your fingers without suffering 2nd degree burns 😀 you do have to use nail polish remover or something similar to get it off your hands afterwards, but it’s worth it for cosplay!